conda/conda/docs/source/user-guide/install/rpm-debian.rst

 -----------------------------------------
 RPM and Debian Repositories for Miniconda
 -----------------------------------------
-Conda, the package manager from Anaconda, is now available as either a RedHat RPM or as a Debian package.
+Conda, the package manager from Anaconda, is available as either a RedHat RPM or as a Debian package.
 The packages are the equivalent to the Miniconda installer which only contains conda and its dependencies.
 You can use yum or apt-get to install, uninstall and manage conda on your system.
 To install conda, follow the instructions for your Linux distribution.

-To install the RPM on RedHat, CentOS, Fedora distributions, and other RPM-based distributions such as openSUSE, download the gpg key and add a repository configuration file for conda.
+To install the RPM on RedHat, CentOS, Fedora distributions, and other RPM-based distributions such as openSUSE, download the GPG key and add a repository configuration file for conda.

 .. code-block:: none

-   # Import our gpg public key
+   # Import our GPG public key
    rpm --import https://repo.anaconda.com/pkgs/misc/gpgkeys/anaconda.asc

    # Add the Anaconda repository